2025 Pacific hurricane season: Hurricane Octave

 On September 28, an area of low pressure associated with a tropical wave well offshore of southwest Mexico started to become better organized.
 The disturbance became Tropical Depression Fifteen-E early on the morning of September 30, then soon strengthened, becoming Tropical Storm Octave.
 As Octave moved north-northwestward the following day, it continued strengthening due to a slight decrease in vertical wind shear, with its winds reaching 55 kn.
 However, after it made a slight turn to the west-northwest, significant amounts of wind shear once again affected the storm, and it weakened slightly on October 2.
 Weakening continued into the morning of October 3 as Octave's low-level center became exposed.
 The wind shear began relaxing that night, permitting Octave to begin restrengthening.
 The storm turned northwestward the following day.
 On October 5, the storm turned to the north; then, while drifting slowly northeastward, Octave strengthened into a Category 1 hurricane.
-After attaining sustained winds of 75 kn later that day, Octave weakened back to tropical storm early on October 6.
+After attaining sustained winds of 80 kn later that day, Octave weakened back to tropical storm early on October 6.
 Octave generated sporadic bursts of deep convection over the next few days, while battling persistent strong wind shear as it moved east-northeastward, bringing it south of Hurricane Priscilla, and near a developing tropical cyclone (Tropical Storm Raymond).
-Octave succumbed to the hostile environment early on October 9, degenerating into a remnant low.
+Octave succumbed to the hostile environment early on October 9, degenerating into a remnant low and dissipating early the next day.